 Haven’t heard of cloth pads?
 Cloth Menstrual Pads, affectionately known as ‘Mama Pads’ are a great alternative to disposable pads.
-And with this cloth pad tutorial, you an make your own.
+And with this cloth pad tutorial, you can make your own.
 They use a waterproof backing (PUL or Fleece), an absorbent inner and soft top layer.

 Snaps – Plastic (size 14/16) or Metal

 Quick estimates for regular sizes give about 5 in 1/3 yard of each fabric, or about 8 in 1/2 a yard for 45″ Fabric… But this is a great project for using up your scraps.

 1) Print pattern and assemble pieces.
 There is no seam allowance on these patterns!
-Trace the pattern out on the back of the fabric (pen on PUL works well-but only if you have a walking foot), cut arbitrarily around it (at least 1/2″) and sew right along the lines.
-Cut out 1 layer of zorb, 2-3 layers of bamboo, hemp, or thick cotton towels.
+Trace the pattern out on the back of the fabric (pen on PUL works well) and cut arbitrarily around it giving you a seam allowance (at least 1/2″).
+Once assembled you’ll sew right along the lines, and trim after.

 2) Sew the absorbent fabric to the back of the topper fabric.
 Use any sort of pattern you want.
-I like the simple 3 lines like in the image above, but quilting or darning look great too.
+I like the simple 3 lines like in the image above, but quilting or darning will look great too.

 3) Using polyester thread, sew around the line you traced out on the back of the fabric.
 If you use pins, use them only on the selvage.
 I prefer to sew with the PUL side up, as it’s less stretchy, but that only works if you have a walking or teflon foot.
 Before you sew check out our Sewing with PUL Page.
 Leave one side of the wing unsewn, on the straight part between the curves.